maconmagno/22GHz/README.md

 I would also be happy to answer any questions about the images through email or through the Discussions on GitHub.

-Current BASS Radio Surveys through the Very Large Array (VLA) in the K-band [Resolution](https://science.nrao.edu/facilities/vla/docs/manuals/oss/performance/resolution):
+Current BASS Radio Surveys through the Very Large Array (VLA) in the K-band [VLA Configurations](https://science.nrao.edu/facilities/vla/docs/manuals/oss/performance/resolution):
   1. **2013** - Original C-Array Survey @ 22 GHz with ~1" resolution                    (need to cite) (Smith 2016)
   2. **2014** - Low Z Survey @ 22 GHz with ~1" resolution                               (need to cite) (Smith 2016)
   3. **2015** - B-Array Survey @ 22GHz with ~0.3" resolution                           (need to cite) (Smith 2016)